mikimer/LoRa/README.md

 You'll need to either apply for a hardware kit from the IoT studio or purchase the equipment yourself.

 ### Apply for support from the IoT Studio
-The IoT Studio is [supporting the developer community](http://orangeiotstudio.com/) to encourage use of LoRa.
+The IoT Studio is [supporting the developer community through its engagement program](http://orangeiotstudio.com/) to encourage use of LoRa.
 You can apply for a free hardware kit containing the bill of materials, below.
 If you work for a company with a compelling use case, you can also apply for funded co-development.
 The IoT Studio will be showcasing prototypes that demonstrate compelling LoRa use cases.

 ### Bill of Materials (BOM)